 (B) Use the EPA-approved model AERSCREEN or other EPA -approved model;

-(C) Use the maximum emission rate for each metal to be modeled as determined by the source testing required by subsection (b); and
+(C) Use the maximum emission rate for each glass-making HAP to be modeled as determined by the source testing required by subsection (b); and

 (D) Model the ambient concentration at the nearest sensitive receptor approved by DEQ.
 Sensitive receptors include, but are not limited to: residences, hospitals, schools, daycare facilities, elderly housing and convalescent facilities.